 Costs incurred by the applicant, or others on behalf of the applicant, for facilities or equipment installed, or other services rendered prior to submission of a completed application, shall not be considered as an eligible in-kind matching contribution.

-In-kind match from vendors is not eligible.
+In-kind match from vendors, in the form of equipment; is not eligible.

 Funding Commitments